Prefer to contact us online instead?

 - Witnessing the death of a human or animal

-In some situations, these negative effects of trauma can show themselves in the form of substance abuse.
-Alcoholism, prescription drug misuse, or illicit drug use may sometimes seem as though they are problems on their own.
-But, often enough, these substance use disorders are the results of deeply-rooted reactions to traumatic experiences.
-This is why professional assistance is so necessary for treatment.
+For some people, the negative effects of trauma show up in the form of substance abuse and addiction.
+Alcoholism, prescription drug misuse, or illicit drug use may seem as though they’re problems on their own.
+Oftentimes, however, these substance use disorders are the result of deeply rooted reactions to traumatic experiences.
+That’s why professional trauma and addiction treatment is so necessary for long-term healing and success.

-Often, those who endure traumatic experiences find that the effects of these events impact their lives in many different ways.
+Traumatic experiences impact peoples’ lives in different ways.
 For some, trauma impacts their relationships and prevents them from becoming emotionally close to others.
 For others, trauma causes the development of anxiety, depression, and other mental health challenges.
-Many individuals also develop a dependence on alcohol and/or drugs as a result of trauma.

 - Intrusive thoughts